Skip to main content

 Jake Bugg with Support from Georgie

 All the dates on the tour are at seated venues, creating a relaxed ambiance from the get go.
-Bugg has established a prestigious brand for himself.
+Over the past few years, Bugg has established a prestigious brand for himself.
 The mainstream commercial success of his debut album has provided him with a wide fan base, which has consequently allowed him to be more creative with his later albums, earning his stripes with the critics.

-Kicking the night off was singer-songwriter Georgie, known for her soulful vocals and witty lyrics the young artist captivated the room with her charming stage presence.
+Kicking the night off was singer-songwriter Georgie.
+The artist is known for her soulful vocals and witty lyrics.
+The young artist captivated the room with her charming stage presence.

 The highlight of her set was her track 'Too Much TV' (the title track of her upcoming debut E.P.), a gritty, tongue-and-cheek ballad with a punchy chorus.